 The inbox and the help buttons, which were previously located next to the search bar at the top right, have been moved to this header bar.

-Instead of the built-in look of the old voice channel mini-dashboard, the new design looks separated from the sidebar, almost like a popup.
-While the current mini-dashboard design has some issues with the new collapsible sidebar feature, it’ll probably be fixed before the new design is fully rolled out.
+Instead of the built-in look of the previous voice channel mini-dashboard, the current design looks separated from the sidebar, almost like a popup.

 Find and monetize Discord servers with Whop